Klemet/LANDIS-II-Magic-Harvest/README.md

 - The [LANDIS-II model v7.0](http://www.landis-ii.org/install) installed on your computer.
 - One of the succession extensions of LANDIS-II installed on your computer.
 - One of the harvest extensions ([Base Harvest](http://www.landis-ii.org/extensions/base-harvest) or [Biomass Harvest](http://www.landis-ii.org/extensions/biomass-harvest)) installed on your computer.
-- [Python](https://www.python.org/downloads/) installed on your computer
+- The program that you want to launch during the simulation (e.g., Python or R) installed on your computer and able to be activated through a terminal (or command prompt in Windows)
 - The Magic Harvest extension installed on your computer (see Download section below).
 - The parameter files for your scenario (see Parameterization section below).